 Who should avoid using apple cider vinegar

-Apple cider vinegar must not be consumed by those who have apple cider vinegar allergies or people who are taking medication like Digoxin, or diuretics such as Furosemide or Hydrochlorothiazide, as they can reduce potassium levels in the blood and cause muscle weakness, cramps, paralysis, or heart arrhythmia.
+Apple cider vinegar must not be consumed by those who have apple cider vinegar allergies nor by people who are taking medication like digoxin, or diuretics such as furosemide or hydrochlorothiazide.
+Diuretic, when taken with apple cider vinegar, can reduce potassium levels in the blood and cause muscle weakness, cramps, paralysis, or arrhythmias.